Sir John Meldrum, d.1645

 Veteran Scottish professional who fought for Parliament throughout the English Civil War but was killed at the siege of Scarborough in 1645.

-B orn in Scotland, John Meldrum was a professional soldier who first served in Ulster from 1610-3 and the Netherlands from 1613-22.
+J ohn Meldrum was born in Scotland, but nothing is known of his parentage or early life.
+He became a professional soldier and served in Ulster from 1610-3 and in the Netherlands from 1613-22.
 He was granted lands in County Fermanagh as a result of his Irish service and was knighted by King James I in 1622.
 He also profited from a controversial monopoly on several lighthouses that entitled him to levy a penny per ton of cargo carried by ships that passed them.
 In 1627, he took part in the Duke of Buckingham's ill-fated expedition to La Rochelle then spent several years as a colonel in the Swedish army under Gustavus Aldolphus.

-Meldrum remained active for the Parliamentarian cause in northern England and Wales.
+Although chastened by his defeat at Newark, Meldrum remained active for the Parliamentarian cause in northern England and Wales.
 He assisted the Fairfaxes at the capture of Selby in April 1644 and took overall command at the battle of Montgomery in September, at which Lord Byron and the Welsh Royalists were decisively defeated.
-Meldrum directed the siege of Liverpool, which surrendered to Parliament in November 1644, and spared the lives of soldiers captured at Liverpool who had come over from Ireland, despite Parliament's order that all such troops were to be executed without mercy.
+Meldrum directed the siege of Liverpool, which surrendered to Parliament in November 1644, and spared the lives of captured soldiers who had come over from Ireland, despite Parliament's order that all such troops were to be executed without mercy.

-In February 1645, he took command at the siege of Scarborough Castle.
-Meldrum survived a fall down a 200-foot cliff when his cloak acted as a parachute, but was later killed leading an assault on the castle on 11 May 1645.
+In February 1645, Meldrum took command at the siege of Scarborough Castle.
+He survived a fall down a 200-foot cliff when his cloak acted as a parachute, but was later mortally wounded leading an assault on the castle on 11 May 1645.

 Charles Carlton, Sir John Meldrum, Oxford DNB, 2004.